 Brandon is the acting group lead for the Programming Environments and Models group at NERSC.
-He works on understanding and analyzing performance on a system, workflow and application level, developing future benchmark suites, analyzing future architectures, developing tools to help NERSC users/staff be more productive and exploring future programming models.
-He also leads workflow readiness efforts such NESAP for Simulations for Perlmutter and is contributing to the design of the next generation of NESAP.
+He works on understanding and analyzing performance and productivity on a system, workflow and application level, developing future benchmark suites, analyzing future architectures, developing tools to help NERSC users/staff be more productive and exploring future programming language features and programming models.

 Brandon received his Ph.D. in physics from Vanderbilt University in 2012, where he studied ab initio methods for quantum transport in nanomaterials.
 Before joining NERSC he was a postdoc at Oak Ridge National Laboratory where he developed and applied electronic structure methods to problems in material science.